dgroomes/http-client-server-playground/README.md

 This sub-project enables using JMeter to define and execute test plans against the Apache HTTP Components code.
 It builds a JMeter plugin distribution.

-Instructions:
+Follow these instructions to run the JMeter load test:

-1. Run a mock HTTP server with `./gradlew server-wiremock:run`
+1. Run a mock HTTP server:
+   * `./gradlew server-wiremock:run`
-1. Build the JMeter plugin distribution with `./gradlew :client-jmeter-plugin:installDist`
+1. Build the JMeter plugin distribution:
+   * `./gradlew :client-jmeter-plugin:installDist`
+1. Run the load test:
-1. `./run-jmeter-load-test.sh`
+   * `./run-jmeter-load-test.sh`

-Edit the test plan with `./edit-jmeter-load-test.sh`
+1. Optionally, edit the test plan:
+   * `./edit-jmeter-load-test.sh`
+   * And then repeat the earlier step to run the test again, as desired.

 ## Wish List